-If you are working with an East of England Training Programme and hold an NTN (National Training Number) then you are absolutely eligible to apply for an HEE Fellowship!
+If you are working with an East of England Training Programme for the duration of the Fellowship and hold an NTN (National Training Number) eligibilty is as follows:

 Yes.
 A financial agreement will be organised between HEE and your employing trust.
 Therefore the percentage of time you spend working for HEE will be paid to you via your employing trust along with your clinical salary.